ts1977/design-project/README.md

 Algorithm: A+ algorithm, alpha beta algorithm, decision tree, neural networking

+AI part: The ai improves itself by playing with human.
+After the ai plays with human, it adds the game records into its storage.
+In the ai turns, ai will analyse all of possible moves and select the move that has the highest winning probability.

+With playing with human, the ai can judge the states of game independently.
+The states includes
+1. number of own uncrowned pieces.
+2. number of opponent's uncrowned pieces.
+3. number of own crowned pieces.
+4. number of opponent's crowned pieces.
+5. number of own pieces on the right or left edge of the board
+6. number of opponent's pieces on the right or left edge of the board
+7. own piece which will be captured in next turn
+8. the total vertical moving distance from the starting position

+To achieve more advantageous situation, if there is no obligatory capture move, ai tends to make move following rules below.
+1. increase the number of own crown pieces
+2. prevent opponent changing the uncrown piece to crown piece
+3. increase the number of own pieces on the left or right edge because those pieces can't be captured
+4. prevent own pieces to be captured by opponent
+5. increase the total vertical moving distance from the starting position

 Plan of project:
 First two weeks: learn some related machine learning and artificial intelligence knowledge Second two weeks: make the GUI part of the checkers